Plasmatree/PID-Analyzer/README.md

 The windows executable includes a virtual python environment and only requires you to drag and drop your Betaflight blackbox logfile into the cmd window.

-In case of problems (if the cmd closes for example), please report including the log file. \n It's only tested on Win10 and with 3.15/3.2 logs yet.
+In case of problems (if the cmd closes for example), please report including the log file.

+It's only tested on Win10 and with 3.15/3.2 logs.